What is Safeguarding?

 The out of office hours (5pm – 8am weekdays) and 24-hour emergency number on weekends and bank holidays is 0330 222 6664 or email MASH@westsussex.gov.uk ensuring that you put in the subject box: ALERT FOR EDT

 When you contact the MASH please give as much information as possible about the child you are concerned about.
 This will help the MASH decide the best way to respond to your concern.
 The information you give will be kept confidential.
 You can remain anonymous but it is helpful if you can give your name and details.

 What is Child Protection?

 Child Protection is part of Safeguarding and promoting welfare.
 It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.

-Georgian Gardens has been given the opportunity to take part in a new operation that will run jointly with Sussex Police.
+Georgian Gardens is part of an operation that runs jointly with Sussex Police.

 Operation Encompass has been designed to provide early reporting to schools / colleges of any domestic abuse incidents that occur in which a child was present, ordinarily resides at the incident location or with an involved party.
 We know that children can be significantly affected through witnessing or being exposed to domestic abuse and this operation will allow us to better support our pupils and their families.

 Nominated members of staff, known as a Key Adults, will be trained to liaise with the police.
 At Georgian Gardens our Key Adults are Miss Bowers, Mrs Lewis and Miss Lewry.
 We will be able to use information that has been shared with us, in confidence, to ensure that the right support is available should it be required by your child and / or your family.

 We are keen to offer the best support available to our pupils and we believe this is going to be extremely beneficial for all those involved.

 If you have any concerns or questions then please contact Miss Bowers, Mrs Lewis or Miss Lewry and we will be happy to discuss this further.